 Federal laws governing the air, water, and waste impacts associated with the production of unconventional natural gas vary in terms of scope.
-EPA has broad authority to regulate emissions of air pollutants, including GHGs, direct and indirect discharges of wastewater from point sources, and the injection of produced water into underground injection wells for disposal.
-The federal government, primarily through the U.S. Department of the Interior, also has authority over the development of natural gas on federal and tribal lands.
+EPA has broad authority to regulate emissions of air pollutants, including GHGs, direct and indirect discharges of wastewater from point sources, and the injection of produced water into underground injection wells for disposal.49 The federal government, primarily through the U.S. Department of the Interior, also has authority over the development of natural gas on federal and tribal lands.
 Federal oversight over the management of hazardous and solid wastes, reporting and disclosure requirements of toxic or hazardous releases, and the process of hydraulic fracturing itself is much more limited-and, in some cases, it is entirely absent given specific exemptions and definitional exclusions under certain federal laws such as the Resource Recovery and Conservation Act; the Comprehensive Environmental Response, Compensation and Liability Act; and the Safe Drinking Water Act.

-Some federal exemptions have been the focus of proposed legislation in past and current Congresses, and efforts to repeal or narrow these exemptions are likely to continue.
+Some federal exemptions have been the focus of proposed legislation in past and current Congresses,50 and efforts to repeal or narrow these exemptions are likely to continue.
 Congress also recently requested that EPA conduct a study evaluating the potential impacts of hydraulic fracturing on drinking water (EPA 2011e).
-Depending on the results of this study, the first of

-43 - Chapter 2
+Depending on the results of this study, the first of which are due out sometime in 2012 with additional results in 2014, EPA may assume a more active role in regulating hydraulic fracturing-including reconsidering its determination that certain natural gas wastes are not hazardous, and recommending changes to the statutory framework that applies to the process of hydraulic fracturing.
+In the meantime, the states continue to play an important role in regulating various aspects of hydraulic fracturing.
+The extent to which states have filled gaps left open by federal regulation is discussed in Section 2.3.

-&lt;sup>49 An exception to this is section 112(n)(4) of the Clean Air Act, which contains prohibitions on the aggregation of hazardous air pollutant emissions from certain gas wells and other equipment that constrain regulation of such sources (42 U.S.C. § 7412(n)(4)).
+49 An exception to this is section 112(n)(4) of the Clean Air Act, which contains prohibitions on the aggregation of hazardous air pollutant emissions from certain gas wells and other equipment that constrain regulation of such sources (42 U.S.C. § 7412(n)(4)).

-&lt;sup>50 See, for example, The Fracturing Responsibility and Awareness Act of 2011, H.R.
+50 See, for example, The Fracturing Responsibility and Awareness Act of 2011, H.R.
 1084.